ssagroup/decimalfactor/README.md

 # Introduction
-This module represents an approach to observe order paid total and change it by decimal factor which can be set in admin settings part
+This module represents an approach to observe field "paid_total" (`sales_flat_order`) and change this value by decimal factor which can be set in admin settings part.
 # Features
  - Ability to change decimal factor
  - Ability to get actual data from old orders by cron
- - All changes are in separate table which allow to expand it without any changes in core tables
+ - All changes store in separate table which allows to expand/change this table without any changes in core tables

 # How to Install

 ### Compatibility
 #### Supported Magento Versions

- - Community: 1.8.1.0; 1.9.0.1;1.9.1.1;1.9.2.x;1.9.3.x
+ - Community: 1.8.1.0; 1.9.0.1; 1.9.1.1; 1.9.2.x; 1.9.3.x

 #### Requirements

  - PHP Version: > 5.3
  - Magento Community Edition 1.x

-#### Instalation
+#### Installation

    - Install this extension using [modman](https://github.com/colinmollenhour/modman).
-    Once you have modman installed, run `modman init` if you have not already done so.
+    Once you have modman installed, run `modman init` if you have not done this yet.
     Next just run in the root of the Magento installation (`/var/www/magento`):

    ```